 Sometimes when I’m looking around for inspiration for a post I’ll start researching one then wander off into a completely new subject matter all together.
-I began the weekend writing a piece on physical music distribution tips and ended up stumbling onto the KLF (again) via a 2007 link on Metafilter.
+I began the weekend researching a piece on physical music distribution tips and ended up stumbling onto the KLF (again) via a link on Metafilter.

 * “Be ready to ride the big dipper of the mixed metaphor.
 Be ready to dip your hands in the lucky bag of life, gather the storm clouds of fantasy and anoint your own genius. “